arielgee/Sage-Like/.misc/tasks.md

 * disable (optional) Periodic feed check when sage-like sidebar is closed
     * Do Background Feed Check When Sage-Like Sidebar is Closed
 * add 'Lazy' option to 'Feed Check method' for one by one - 1.5 seconds between each one.
+* midTrunc long URLs in dicovery view title => NO
+* add ? to the 'Feeds Folder' preference explaining about the bookmarks; NO(?) => changed the title to 'Feeds Bookmarks Folder'
+* add the word 'background' to the 'Periodic feed check' preference
+* remove infobar on click
 ---

 #### Next